Binance Review and Comparison

 Binance offers a crypto-to-crypto exchange, meaning that it doesn’t facilitate any fiat currencies.
 This allows the platform to work freely, steering clear of any red tape or regulation (for now).

-In a competitive space, the fee structure on Binance is cutting edge.
+In a competitive space, the fee structure of Binance is cutting edge.
 Its team members have sharpened their knives and are slicing the opposition apart.

 A flat rate of 0.1% is very enticing for any trader who doesn’t need immediate fiat liquidation.
 Incredibly, it undercuts most other large exchanges, some of which charge upward of 0.2%.
 That’s a pretty sizeable difference if you’re working with large orders.

-For the time being, BNB, the native Binance token, even provides a 50% discount on this trade fee when working with the coin.
+BNB, the native Binance token, provides an additional 25% discount on this trade fee when working with the coin.

 Deposits are free, as you’d expect (it’s generally the sending wallet that pays blockchain fees with cryptocurrencies).
 Withdrawal fees do apply, although they generally correlate with the blockchain transaction fees.
 The withdrawal fee seems to be updated on a regular basis to try and offer a fair price.